 Selling a Home Subject to a Solar Agreement

-In the first quarter of 2023, the U.S. installed 6.1 gigawatts (GW) of solar capacity, the best first quarter in the industry’s history and enough to power over 4 million homes.
-Homeowners and builders alike are increasingly taking advantage of solar leases or power purchase agreements (PPAs) (i.e., “solar agreements”), in which customers essentially “lease” solar power from a third-party solar provider without the upfront cost of purchasing an entire system.
-Businesses can learn more about commercial power purchase agreements here.
+Homeowners and builders alike continue to take advantage of solar leases or power purchase agreements (PPAs) (i.e., “solar agreements”), in which customers essentially “lease” solar power from a third-party solar provider without the upfront cost of purchasing an entire system.

 5 Tips for Guiding Your Clients

-Though half of all U.S. states are utilizing solar power, it is known to create unique challenges when selling a home.
-Some issues that sellers may experience include:
+Though over 4.2 million homes have adopted solar power as of 2024, it is known to create unique challenges when selling a home.
+Some issues that sellers have experienced include:

-• Buyers shying away from a house because of the solar agreement (due to issues like term, payment, maintenance considerations, technology obsolescence and more)
+• Buyers shying away from a house because of the solar agreement (due to issues like lease length, lease payment, lease contracts, maintenance considerations, technology obsolescence and more)

 • Potential issues involving the proper transfer of the solar agreement